How I Learned to Drive: Plot synopsis

 The Teenage Greek Chorus member briefly takes over to introduce a memory that is not Li'l Bit's.
 In a monologue, Uncle Peck gives the unseen Cousin BB a fishing lesson, where it is strongly implied that he uses this as a cover to molest the boy the same way he used driving to abuse Li'l Bit.
 Li'l Bit takes control once again to recount a conversation she had with her mother and grandmother about sex.
 Mother tries to be helpful in explaining topics such as orgasms and consent, while Grandmother wails that Li'l Bit is too young to know about sex and uses scare tactics to keep her from doing it until she is married.
-The adult Li'l Bit breaks the memory to explain that she went on to have a one-night stand with a high school senior while she was twenty-seven, experiencing the allure of young flesh that her uncle once felt.
+The adult Li'l Bit breaks the memory to explain that she went on to have a one-night stand with a high school senior when she was twenty-seven, recognizing the allure of a younger person that her uncle once felt.
 She then returns to the memory, which turns into an argument between Mother and the Grandparents.
 Unable to deal with that memory again, Li'l Bit changes the memory (as part of the driving metaphor, she likens this to changing stations on the radio) to when Uncle Peck first taught her how to start up a car.
-Showing that he does have genuine concern for Li'l Bit beyond her body, Peck gives reasonable advice on how to be safe on the road.
+Showing that he does have genuine concern for Li'l Bit beyond her body, Peck gives reasonable advice on how to be safe on the road while also setting more boundaries on their relationship.
 Li'l Bit becomes confused as to how Peck could abuse her while still being helpful.

 The next scene is a series of vignettes on Li'l Bit's school days in 1966, where she faced ridicule and sexual harassment from the other students on account of her large breasts.
 A boy asks her to dance at a school sock hop, but Li'l Bit refuses, believing he just wants to see her breasts "jiggle" while she dances.

-The scenes shifts to 1965, where Uncle Peck takes provocative "pin-up" photos of Li'l Bit.
+The scenes shifts to 1965, where Uncle Peck takes provocative "pin-up" photos of then 13-year-old Li'l Bit.
 Aunt Mary takes the stage to defend her husband's actions to the audience.
 She claims that he is a good man, and that it is all Li'l Bit's fault for leading him on.
 She believes that her marriage can be saved as soon as her niece goes off to college.

 On Christmas Day 1964, 13-year-old Li'l Bit helps Uncle Peck wash the dishes.
 Li'l Bit questions where Peck was during Thanksgiving, implying that he entered a rehab for his alcoholism.
 Peck reveals that drinking helped him deal with a hidden pain that no one, not even Aunt Mary, could fix.
-Li'l Bit offers to spend one day a week with Uncle Peck, so long as he never "crosses a line".
-This is how the driving lessons begin.
+Li'l Bit offers to spend one day a week with Uncle Peck, so long as he never "crosses a line," implying that Li'l Bit already knows what he's capable of.